-Jack's letter to editor leads to road safety measure
+Jack's letter to the editor about busy intersection near Paraparaumu Beach School leads to road safety measure

 The project was approved, the refuge, nicknamed Jack's Island, has been installed and a ceremony was conducted on Wednesday to officially open it.

-Jack, 10, and Mr Gurunathan cut a ribbon, held by Jack's mother Nicola Stephens and traffic engineer Gary Adams, and was watched by room one classmates.
+Jack, 10, and Gurunathan cut a ribbon, held by Jack's mother Nicola Stephens and traffic engineer Gary Adams, and was watched by room one classmates.

-"I spotted the letter and thought 'wow what a really great initiative'," Mr Gurunathan told pupils.
+"I spotted the letter and thought 'wow what a really great initiative'," Gurunathan told pupils.

 "Safety is so important."